Pompeii and Mount Vesuvius, Campania

 To get to Herculaneum Ruins, stop at Ercolano train station, walk towards first roundabout from train station, then keep walking straight ahead.
 There should be signs after the 1st roundabout assuring you that you are on the right track to Herculaneum.
 We enjoyed a quick pastry breakfast along the way from an Italian grandma’s stand in front of her shop.

 Mount Vesuvius (Vesuvio)

-Mount Vesuvius is the volcano that erupted in 79 A.D. and buried the Roman towns of Pompeii and Herculaneum, killing many residents, some of whom are still somberly present today.
+Mount Vesuvius is the volcano that erupted in 79 A.D. and buried the Roman towns of Pompeii and Herculaneum, killing many area residents, some of whom are still somberly present today.
 Mount Vesuvius itself, looked very much like other volcanoes we had seen, with a few steaming vents inside the inner crater.
 Its amazing tranquility very much disguises its true power.

 Mount Vesuvius - steaming vents in inner crater behind us